Greenwood Village, Colorado: Education

 Cherry Creek School District, which covers most of the municipality, is based in Greenwood Village.
+Cherry Creek High School is the largest public high school by enrollment in Colorado, serving 3,852 students in the 2024-2025 school year.

 The historic Cherry Creek Schoolhouse, built in 1874 and preserved on the high school campus, is the oldest surviving school in Greenwood Village.

 A portion is in the Littleton School District 6.